Improving Model Performance

 Another technique that has proved to be useful is augmenting the learning rate throughout the training process.
 There are lots of different ways to do this.
 One of the simplest is to use a larger learning rate early in the training then reduce the learning rate after a defined number of epochs.
 The idea here is that the model can be more coarsely trained initially then fine-tuned with a lower learning rate during later epochs.

-One method that has been shown to be especially effective is to implement a cyclic learning rate in which the learning rate cyclically oscillates throughout the iterations over the batches and training epochs.
+One method that has been shown to be especially effective is to implement a one cycle learning rate policy in which the learning rate starts low, raises to a maximum learning rate, then descends back to a low learning rate as a single cycle during the training process.
 This method was proposed by Leslie Smith in the same paper referenced above.
 This method has been implemented in PyTorch as a scheduler.
 Schedulers allow for modifying the training loop in some way by calling a step.
 Note that a variety of schedulers are available for different use cases.
 If you are interested in learning more about schedulers, please consult the PyTorch documentation.

-To implement a cyclic learning rate in PyTorch, you can use the CycleLR() function.
-This allows for specifying the instance of the optimizer being used, a maximum learning rate, a step size when increasing the learning rate, a step size when decreasing the learning rate, and several other parameters.
 To actually augment the learning rate using this scheduler, you must call scheduler.step() in the training loop.
-Since this needs to happen at the end of batches, this should be done within the batch for loop for the training batches.
+Since this needs to happen after processing each mini-batch, this should be done within the mini-batch for loop for the training mini-batches.
 In the example below, I have called it after optimizer.step().
 So, this is actually pretty easy to implement.
-It only requires (1) defining and instantiating an instance of the scheduler and (2) performing a step within each training batch iteration in the training loop.
+It only requires (1) defining and instantiating an instance of the scheduler and (2) performing a step within each training mini-batch iteration in the training loop.

 There are many other methods for augmenting learning rates.
 I recommend this post on Kaggle that demonstrates a variety of learning rate schedulers using PyTorch: https://www.kaggle.com/code/isbhargav/guide-to-pytorch-learning-rate-scheduling.